Dharaneesh05/PortVia/README.markdown

 - **Frontend**: Built with React and Next.js for dynamic user interfaces, styled with CSS.
 - **Backend**: Node.js handling API endpoints and data processing.
-- **Database**: MongoDB for storing user data and analytics.
-- **AI/ML Integration**: Python with TensorFlow for AI model implementation (e.g., resume analysis, chatbot).
 - **Build Tools**: Vercel for deployment and optimization.
-- **Other Tools**: Stripe for payment integration, YOLO/OpenCV/MediaPipe for SmartFit, Blender for 3D models, Leaflet/Geopy for mapping.

 ## Installation